-Will credited Juarez’s return to greatness to her ability to forget about her injury.
-He said that previously in the season, her arm didn’t extend back as much, which hurt her velocity and spin on the ball.
+Will said that previously in the season, Juarez's arm didn’t extend back nearly as much, which diminished her velocity and spin on the ball.
 But in the WCWS it changed, with full force and the whip of her wrist back.

 However, overcoming an injury wasn’t new to Juarez.
-She played through her torn hip labrum as a senior in high school with the Birmingham Thunderbolts travel organization and coach Richard Shea, after Will was recommended to Shea’s team by former Arizona pitcher from 2019 Tamara Statman’s dad.
+She played through her prior hip injury as a senior in high school with the Birmingham Thunderbolts travel organization and coach Richard Shea.

-Those past instances of playing through injuries groomed Juarez for Thursday, when she wanted to back her teammates.
+Those past instances of playing through impairments prepared Juarez for Thursday.

 “She’s a competitor, and that’s what competitors do,” Shea told The Daily.
 “No matter how much she was ever hurting, she would do it for her teammates.
 You could look at somebody like Troy Aikman, just because he got concussions, and you couldn’t keep him off the field.
 She would put her body on the line for teammates.”

-Juarez went into the WCWS not wanting to be runner-up again.
-She’d done it twice in 2014 and 2015 in high school, and was third-place twice in 2015 and 2016 with the Thunderbolts.
-It also happened again in 2019 with OU.
+Juarez went into the WCWS not wanting another runner-up finish.
+She’d done it twice in 2014 and 2015 in the high school state championships with Mountain Ridge High in Arizona.
+She also finished third place twice in 2015 and 2016 with the Thunderbolts at the Premier Girls Fastpitch championships.
+It also happened again in 2019 with the Sooners at the WCWS.

-When she lost in 2014 and 2015 with tears rolling down her eyes, Will told her to keep grinding, and when it happened again with OU in 2019, he said the same thing.
+When she lost in 2014 and 2015, tears rolled down her eyes both times.
+Will told her to keep grinding, and when it happened again with OU in 2019, he said the same thing.

-Then, Juarez, during the postgame press conference Thursday, said she “kept grinding” after having the start to this season she had.
+Juarez during the postgame press conference on Thursday, said she “kept grinding” after having the start to this season she had.